 They say the world is a book and those who do not travel only read a page.
 I had a very un-travel-ish childhood.
 Like every other middle-class Indian family, my parents did not believe in travelling or even holidaying for that matter.
-The only vacation we used to take as an annual trip was to visit my maternal grandparents who thankfully lived in Dehradun – away from bad and polluted Delhi (my hometown).
+The only vacation we used to take as an annual trip was to visit my maternal grandparents who thankfully lived in Dehradun – away from the bad and polluted Delhi (my hometown).

 I remember once complaining to my mother that I was sick and tired of going to Dehradun and Mussoorie year after year, at which my mother pointed out that my cousins didn’t even get to do that since their grandparents lived in Delhi itself.
 I was suddenly made aware of the immense luxury I had because of my mother’s hometown and the vast open lush green spaces it offered.

 I therefore realised quite early that I have to take it upon myself if I want to ‘see’ the world.
 I started solo travelling at the age of 19 and haven’t stopped since then.
 I started travelling while on a study scholarship to Germany and visited most of the European cities with ease.
 Actually, it didn’t strike me that I was a female solo traveller and that’s somewhat a big deal until I made my first solo trip outside Europe – Istanbul.
-The usual ‘single woman in a Muslim country in the Middle East’ excuse that was used by my parents to ensure that I’m ‘careful and alert all the time’ didn’t deter me from embarking on my first true solo trip to a beautiful city – where East meets West.
+The usual ‘single woman in a Muslim country in the Middle East’ excuse that was used by my parents to ensure that I’m ‘careful and alert all the time’ didn’t deter me from embarking on my first true solo trip to a beautiful city – where the East meets the West.
 Apart from the usual flirting and tourist-harassing, I never felt unsafe in the city.
 I actually felt safer than I usually do in Delhi.

 I’m also into adventure sports and had my first experience at the age of 19 in Berlin.
 I jumped from a 120 metre high building in the heart of the city.
 Later, I went on to do scuba diving and sky diving in Spain.
 I’m glad that when I approached these places and expressed my interest in jumping off from crazy heights, I was not met with the usual “You’re a small woman, can you do it?” scepticism, but was respected and encouraged for my decision.

 I know there are a lot of clichés about how travelling ‘changes’ your life and how everyone should travel.
 I understand travel is a privilege and not many can undertake it.
-This privilege might not always be monetary but also in terms of one’s mental and physical health, supportive family and friends (my parents have made peace with the fact that I travel solo) and ability to access places, among others.
+This privilege might not always be monetary but also in terms of one’s mental and physical health, supportive family and friends (my parents have made peace with the fact that I travel solo), passport privilege and ability to access places, among others.

 After my foreign escapades, I decided to give my country a shot and embarked on my first solo trip in India to Goa.
 The pristine beaches at Palolem couldn’t have been a better place for starting on a journey which would change my perspective towards travelling and life in general.